Tongji-KGLLM/Tongji-KGLLM.github.io/_people/wang-haofen.md

 position_en: Distinguished Researcher, Doctoral Supervisor
 affiliation_en: College of Design and Innovation, Tongji University
 avatar: /assets/images/wang-haofen.jpg
 intro: Haofen Wang is a distinguished researcher and doctoral supervisor at the College of Design and Innovation.
-He leads the Knowledge Computing Lab of Tongji University, and is the leading founder of OpenKG.
+He leads the Knowledge Computing Lab at Tongji University, and is the leading founder of [OpenKG](http://openkg.cn).
 He previously served as CTO in leading AI companies, accumulating rich insights into cutting-edge technologies and R&D management experience.
 email: Email:haofen.want@tongji.edu.cn
 ---